TMoore89/ENSEKTest/TestResponses.md

 Then the measurement is in cost per litre
   </details>

-Defect 6:
+### Defect 6:
   <details>
   <summary>Offers display contradictory figures</summary>
 Description:
 The current offer has a different amount of discount between the image and text

-User Story: As a customer purhcasing energy I would like to be able to have the correct percentage discount in both image and text so that I know what I will be spending and can plan accordingly
+User Story: As a customer purchasing energy I would like to be able to have the correct percentage discount in both image and text so that I know what I will be spending and can plan accordingly

 Reproduction Steps:
 - Open the homepage